European Mortgage Credit Directive

 In reality, anything which doesn’t fall into the above category, by definition has to fall into the business buy to let category, so this is life as we know it pre March 2016.

 Business Buy To Let definition (according to the HM Treasury)

-If you have any questions about how either may affect you, call us.
-We have the appropriate permissions in place to advise either way depending on your own position, so we’re well placed to help you.
+If you have any questions about how either may affect you, call us to discuss further.